Colva Beach, Goa

 Arambol beach is one of the most beautiful beach in Goa.
 One can truly appreciate its beauty if visited during winter season.
 I visited there in the monsoon and found a void there.
 The golden sand found in winter changes colour to almost black during monsoon.
 But seeing the landscape of the beach and its…

-• Anjuna Beach, Goa
+• Fort Aguada and Beach, Goa

 • Bom Basilica, Goa